College Prep for Juniors and Seniors

 12

-Follow these steps to ensure a successful transition to college.
-FINAL STEPS
+You’re almost there!
+Take these final steps to ensure a smooth transition to college life:

 1